When can you get pregnant?

 Heather Corinna replies:If you had sex a week or days after your period can you get pregnant?

-For a majority of women, the time period you're talking about, a week after your menstrual period ends, is a window of the highest fertility: in other words, the time when most women would be at their highest pregnancy risk.
+For a majority of people who menstruate, the time period you're talking about, a week after your menstrual period ends, is a window of the highest fertility: in other words, the time when most people who menstruate would be at their highest pregnancy risk.

 Thing is, with any question like this, we're always going to have two equally true answers: